perdalum/testing-prime-factorization/README.md

     factorize-all.sh large-ints-3.txt

-will outout metadata on the engines and for each engine, print a line for each line in the input file with number of digits and time taken to factorize measured in milliseconds.
+will output metadata on the engines and for each engine, print a line for each line in the input file with the number of digits and time taken to factorize measured in milliseconds.

 ## Benchmark Results

-### MacBook Air M2 with 24GM RAM
+### MacBook Air M2 with 24GB RAM

 	 >: ./factorize-all.sh large-ints-3.txt
 	## Wolfram ##